snrnats/doc-centre/docfx_project/pro/api/shipments/allocating_within_a_carrier_service_group.md

 The **Allocate with Service Group** endpoint queues one or more shipments for allocation to a carrier service that is a member of a specific carrier service group.

 To call **Allocate with Service Group**, send a `PUT` request to `https://api.sorted.com/pro/shipments/allocate/service_group`.
-The body of the request should contain a list of the `{shipments}` that you want to allocate and the `{service_group}` reference of the carrier service you want to allocate to. <span class="highlight">YOU CAN ALSO SEND SERVICE CAPABILITIES - NEED TO DOUBLE CHECK HOW THAT WORKS</span>
+The body of the request should contain a list of the `{shipments}` that you want to allocate and the `{service_group}` reference of the carrier service you want to allocate to.

+Optionally, you can also include a list of service `capabilities`.
+Where capabilities are provided, then PRO only allocated the shipment to a carrier service that meets those capabilities.
+Each capability should list the `type` of service capability specified and the `value` that that capability should have.

+> [!NOTE]
+> For information on available service capabilities and values, see LINK HERE

 PRO takes each shipment in turn, uses allocation rules to eliminate any carrier services in the group that would not be suitable to take the shipment, and the queues the shipment for allocation to the cheapest remaining service.
 It then returns an Allocate Shipments result detailing the results of the request.

-<span class="highlight">IS THE ABOVE ACCURATE?
-DOES IT DO THAT PROCESSING FIRST OR AT THE TIME IT ACTUALLY COMES TO ALLOCATE?</span>
+<span class="highlight">Is the above accurate?</span>

 [!include[_shipments_allocate_shipments_result](../includes/_shipments_allocate_shipments_result.md)]